Organization of the Eastern Orthodox Church

-The Eastern Orthodox Church, officially the Orthodox Catholic Church, is a communion comprising the, up to, seventeen separate autocephalous (self-governing) hierarchical churches that recognise each other as canonical (regular) Eastern Orthodox Christian churches.
+The Eastern Orthodox Church, officially the Orthodox Catholic Church and commonly known simply as the Orthodox Church, is a communion composed of up to seventeen separate autocephalous (self-governing) hierarchical churches that profess Eastern Orthodoxy and recognise each other as canonical (regular) Eastern Orthodox Christian churches.

-Each constituent church is self-governing; its highest-ranking bishop called the primate (a patriarch, a metropolitan or an archbishop) reports to no higher earthly authority.
+Each constituent church is self-governing; its highest-ranking bishop called the primate (a patriarch, a metropolitan or an archbishop) reports to no higher authority.
 Each regional church is composed of constituent eparchies (or dioceses) ruled by bishops.
-Some autocephalous churches have given an eparchy or group of eparchies varying degrees of autonomy (limited self-government).
+Some autocephalous churches have given an eparchy or group of eparchies with varying degrees of autonomy (meaning they have limited self-government).
 Such autonomous churches maintain varying levels of dependence on their mother church, usually defined in a tomos or another document of autonomy.
 In many cases, autonomous churches are almost completely self-governing, with the mother church retaining only the right to appoint the highest-ranking bishop (often an archbishop or metropolitan) of the autonomous church.

 Normal governance is enacted through a synod of bishops within each church.